cobobc/cob_MilestonePJ_4/README.md

 ## Purpose

-The purpose of this site is to complete the third Milestone Project for the Code Institute's Full Stack Developer course and can can be found [here](https://milestone-3-cooking-app.herokuapp.com/).
+The purpose of this site is to complete the fourth Milestone Project for the Code Institute's Full Stack Developer course and can can be found [here](https://cob-milestonepj-4.herokuapp.com/).

 ## Cookbook Website

 ![Cookbook overview](static/assets/img/cookbook_app.png)

-Ciaran O'Brien has been requested to create a cook book app which allows users to create and manage a their own cooking recipes.
-The app will allows users to create a profile in which they can store their favourite recipes.
-Users will be able to view other user recipes too.
-An administation user will be able to do everything a regular user can do but will also have the capacity to create and manage the recipe categories the regular users choose.
+Fionn O'Brien (FOB) requested an app store to sell his beats.
+FOB requires a responsive website that allows users to listen to his beats and buy them for their own musical purposes.
+Once the user buys a beat(s) they will receive it as a download link in the sale confirmation email.
+The app allows users to create a profile where they can view their order history.
+An administation superuser will allow FOB to manage the site on his own with the capacity to add, delete and edit beats to the store.

 ## User Experience (UX)